Mike Gruttadauria

-Michael Jason Gruttadauria (born December 6, 1972) is a former American football center in the National Football League for the St. Louis Rams and Arizona Cardinals.
-He played college football at the University of Central Florida.
+Michael Jason Gruttadauria (born December 6, 1972) is an American former professional football player who was a center in the National Football League (NFL) for the St. Louis Rams and Arizona Cardinals.
+He played college football for the UCF Knights.

 Early years

 In his younger years, his family moved between Las Vegas, South Jersey and Fort Lauderlade.
 He attended Tarpon Springs High School, where he began to play organized football.
 He initially accepted a half football scholarship from the University of Central Florida, where he became a four-year starter and is recognized as the greatest center in school history.

 In 2004, he was named to the Orlando Sentinel's 25th Anniversary University of Central Florida Football Team.
 He also was inducted into UCF Athletics Hall of Fame.